tamtran4869/sql_challenge/Balanced_tree/solutions.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/212569108-c16a2407-50f6-43e4-8f4a-84a0634fd9b7.png)

-There are 25% of number of transactions spending less than or equal 375 usd per transaction, 50% spending less than or equal to 509 usd and 75% transactions spending less than or equal 647 usd per transaction.
+There, 25% of the transactions spent less than or equal to 375 USD per transaction, 50% spent less than or equal to 509 USD and 75% of transactions spent less than or equal to 647 USD per transaction.

 4.What is the average discount value per transaction?
 ```sql